ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-12-28-workaround-azure-github-pat.md

 Ideally, we shouldn't be doing these steps (i.e., making cURL requests and whatnot).
 I hope that this bug will be fixed soon, but for now, you can just follow this workaround!

+**Update (03-04-2020)** They merged my Pull Request!
+Thank you for all the software developers who nudged the maintainers to take a look at my PR.
+Also, major props to the Azure DevOps team for making their product open-source and taking point on any maintenance tasks!